Want to know how to start making sales on Etsy when you’re starting from zero?

 If you haven’t quite been able to start selling art on Etsy, or have only made one or two sales, I know how frustrating that can feel.
 You’ve worked hard to get your shop set up, and spent time carefully creating your art.

-Luckily, there are some things you can do to get the ball rolling and the Etsy sales flowing.
+Luckily, there are some things you can do to get the ball rolling and start making sales on Etsy.

 Here are my top 10 tips to get past the initial sales hump and start selling your art!